Understand this very tricky grammatical structure for GMAT Sentence Correction.

 - (E) if it had addressed the growing concerns of reformers within the Catholic Church rather than simply having shored up its own political prerogatives with respect to the monarchies of Western Europe, it might have avoided the series of events that led to the Protestant Reformation, still a cause of

 You may well be wondering: what on earth are the subjects of these sentences?

 First, a bit of review.
 Every sentence has at least one independent clause – a main noun subject plus a main verb.
 (Subject in purple, verb in green).

 A coordinating conjunction (e.g. “and”, “or”, “but”, “yet”, etc.) can join (i.e. “coordinate”) two different independent clauses, each with its own main subject and main verb.
-Each one is independent, and could be a stand-by-itself full sentence.
-This is grammatically legal way of having two full sentences “glued together.”
+Each one is independent, and could be a standalone full sentence.
+This is a grammatically legal way of having two full sentences “glued together.”

 In addition to one or more independent clause, a sentence can also have a dependent or subordinate clause.
 These typically begin with a subordinating conjunction (see the “on a white bus” rule in this post.)
 The dependent clause has its own subject & verb inside it: it’s like a mini-sentence within the sentence.
 The subordinate clause can play many roles in the sentence.
 It often acts as an adjective or an adverb (see those two posts for example sentences).